 What are the various options for drug and alcohol rehabs available in the state of New York?
-Should you or a loved one attend a rehab treatment in a different state or would it be best to stay in New York?
+Should you or a loved one attend a rehab program in a different state or would it be best to stay in New York?
 Where and how do we get started?
-These are all questions that many addicts (and their family members) asked themselves when confronted with having to go to rehab for either drug or alcohol addiction.
-In order to choose the right type of New York drug rehab, it is very important to understand the various kinds and to also know where they are located.
+These are all questions that many addicts (and their family members) ask themselves when confronted with having to go to rehab for either drug or alcohol addiction.
+In order to choose the right type of New York drug rehab, it is very important to understand the various kinds of treatment programs available and to also know where they are located.

 Substance abuse treatment is the most effective way to help an addict overcome his or her addiction.
 Across the state of New York are countless treatment programs and services.
 For example, this includes private for-profit and non-profit rehabilitation programs and government services.
 Medical detox and withdrawal management services continue to expand helping opioid addicts overcome dangerous addictions.
 There are various methodologies of treatment offered at the drug rehab programs within the state.
 Choosing the proper treatment is based on the severity of the addiction and the needs of the person addicted.